Replacing the tires on your car is an unavoidable expense, but there are ways to make sure you’re getting the best available deal.

 In this article, I’ll take a close look at buying tires from Sam’s Club: an affordable option for members.
-I’ve recently researched the process and pricing to get an idea of what you can expect when buying tires from the warehouse.
+I’ve researched the process and pricing to get an idea of what you can expect when buying tires from the warehouse.

-5 Things to Know Before Buying Sam’s Club Tires
+5 Things To Know Before Buying Sam’s Club Tires

 If you’re in the market for new tires, you’ll likely find some of the best prices at Sam’s Club.
 The tire center offers a great selection including brands like Goodyear, Pirelli, Michelin, BF Goodrich, Continental and more.
 You can check out the available selection of tires that fit your car by visiting the website online and entering the year, make and model of your vehicle.

 Before you make your purchase, consider these five things to know about buying Sam’s Club tires: